 Andreas Kessaris was raised in the Park Extension District of Montreal, the son of Greek immigrants.
 He has a B.A. in Communications and English from Concordia University.
 His work has been published in The Write Place (The Journal of the Canadian Writers Society), on Suite 101.com, and his monthly column Read On! with Andreas Kessaris was a popular feature of the now defunct West End Montreal community paper The Local Herald.
 Read his blog at essaysbyandreas.com and follow him on Twitter @AKessaris.

-Chef Michael Minorgan
+Chef Michael Minorgan (in Memoriam)

 (Culinary Art, Culinary and Cultural Excursions)